Skip Navigation or Skip to Content

 • Protect and Backup Business Data: regularly backing up critical data from all computers to the cloud or offsite prevents your business from losing important information during a cyberattack.
 Include databases, financial information, accounts receivable and payable, human resource files, and all documents and spreadsheets through automatic or weekly backups.

-• Train your employees: cyberattacks through email are one of the easiest ways for criminals to access your network.
+• Train your employees: cyberattacks via email are among the easiest ways for criminals to access your network.
 Teaching your employees how to identify a phishing email, create strong passwords, avoid suspicious downloads, and protect vendor and customer information helps prevent cyberattacks.

 • Secure your network: use a firewall and encrypt your information to help secure your internet connection.
-Consider hiding your Wi-Fi network using a router or wireless access point that is password protected.
+Consider hiding your Wi-Fi network by using a router or wireless access point that is password-protected.

 Increased Risks Due to the Russian Conflict